Simontagbor/Steghub-DevOps-training/Webstack_implementation_mean/README.md

 ### Set Up Routes for Book Register App

-Now that we have sucessfully configured the server for the book register app in the `server.js` file, we need to define CRUD routes for the the actions clients can perform on our book register web app. we will create a `apps/routes.js` file to organise all the CRUD operations allowed on the book register app.
+Now that we have successfully configured the server for the book register app in the `server.js` file, we need to define CRUD routes for the actions clients can perform on our book register web app. we will create an `apps/routes.js` file to organize all the CRUD operations allowed on the book register app.

 ```javascript
 var Book = require('./models/book');